whprocter/whprocter.github.io/_posts/2023-09-19-blogpost-reproducibility-and-replicability.md

 ## 1) To what extent does open source GIS help solve the problems of the reproducibility crisis for geography?
 How?
 ## 2) Are there problems with reproducibility and replicability in geography that open source GIS cannot help solve?

 There exist more than 230 distinct scientific fields and subfields, each with very specialized published bodies of literature which often prioritize forms of statistical analysis (across subfields).
 However, growing support for the open source movement has challenged this traditional, slow-moving, corporate, and hierarchical way of "doing science."
 Yet, today's shift towards open science is merely the next step in a trend that has already been happening (ex. shift towards emphasis on randomized experiments with masking and the introduction of rigid experimental and trial protocols in the 1970s).
-Overall, we are seeing a emocratization of data and computation available in all disciplines.
+Overall, we are seeing a democratization of data and computation available in all disciplines.
 But still, pressure for researchers/scholars to get published in prestigious journals reinforces closed science.

 ## First, I will define two important concepts in the domain of open source science: